GautamGupta/bb-legacy-plugins/nicer-permalinks/trunk/readme.txt

 = Version 3.3.1 (2010-04-19) =

-* corrected an error on nicer `get_post_link` filter which made multi-page anchors not to work
+* corrected an error on nicer `get_post_link` filter because multi-page anchors were not working correctly

+= Version 3.3.2 (2010-04-19) =

+* inverted order of a check on nicer `get_post_link` filter because multi-page anchors were not working correctly in admin "Topics" page